 About The Author

-SHAKTI GAWAIN is an internationally renowned leader in the human potential movement.
+SHAKTI GAWAIN (1948-2018) was an internationally renowned leader in the human potential movement.
 Her many bestselling books, including Creative Visualization, Living in the Light, and Creating True Prosperity, have sold more than six million copies in thirty languages world.
-She leads workshops internationally and has facilitated thousands of individuals in developing greater balance and wholeness in their lives.
+She led workshops internationally and facilitated thousands of individuals in developing greater balance and wholeness in their lives.
 For more info, visit her website at http://www.shaktigawain.com.